3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the base object file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

-The optional \<booleans> element contains one or more \<boolean> elements to perform an ordered sequence of boolean operation onto the referenced base object.
+The optional \<booleanshape> element contains one or more \<boolean> elements to perform an ordered sequence of boolean operations onto the referenced base object.

 **objectid** - Selects the base object to apply the boolean operation.
-The object MUST be a mesh or another booleans object of type "model".
+The object MUST be an object of type "model" defining a shape: mesh, booleanmesh, or shapes defined in other 3MF extensions.
 It MUST NOT reference a components object.

 **operation** - The boolean operation to perform.
-The options for the boolean operations are the following:
+The options for the boolean shapes are the following:

 1.	*union*.
 The resulting object shape is defined as the merger of the shapes.
 The resulting object surface property is defined by the property of the surface property defining the outer surface, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)